-The Operations Support Division is responsible for Traffic Enforcement, Evidence & Property, K9, Special Events, Training, Information Technology, Communications, and Records.
+The Operations Support Division is responsible for Evidence & Property, K9, Information Technology, Investigations, Communications, Records, and Community Service Officers.
 To learn more about the Operations Division's individual units or leadership, see below.

 Units